Why I Stopped Voluntary Teaching

 Matthew 25:29, RSV

-But do you want to be given more in the first place?
+But do you want to have more in the first place?